MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

     ids = ["1", "2", "3"]
      ```

-1. In a new cell, run the following code to generate embeddings using the `text-embedding-ada-002` model.
-Replace `your_openai_endpoint` and `your_openai_api_key` with your OpenAI endpoint and API key.
+1. In a new cell, run the following code to generate embeddings using the `text-embedding-ada-002` model:

      ```python
     from langchain_openai import AzureOpenAIEmbeddings